Define a solid foundation for the digital transformation of the front end of your business.

 It’s time to run marketing with the same discipline as your factory floor - measured, optimised, repeatable - so high-value leads roll off the line as reliably as finished parts.

-Document your ideal customer profiles (ICP) and develop detailed buyer personas.
-Define what differentiates you from competitors.
-What value do you have that no price-shaving rival can copy?
+Define your ideal customer profiles (ICP) and buyer personas.
+Clarify what differentiates you from competitors - the value no price-shaving rival can copy.

-A strategy-first approach turns marketing activity from a scattergun into a precision tool, laying the groundwork for a marketing engine built to deliver ROI, not just activity.
+A strategy-first approach turns marketing activity from a scattergun into a precision tool - laying the groundwork for measurable marketing ROI.

-2. Lead qualification: your first indicator of future ROI
+2. Lead qualification: The first indicator of future ROI

 In a factory, not every part clears inspection.
 And prospects shouldn’t either.

 Your marketing team and sales team need a shared, binary definition of when curiosity becomes commercial intent.
-This means agreeing on clear definitions of what constitutes an MQL and an SQL.
-These are your leading indicators of overall ROI.
+Agreeing on what makes an MQL and SQL creates the early signals of ROI.

 Stage